Your AI agent got stuck at 2am. It didn't know you were asleep.

 Native iOS and Android apps with push notifications, home screen widgets, Apple Watch and Wear OS complications, and lock screen quick actions.
 When your agent needs a yes/no at 2am, it taps your wrist.
 When you wake up, your morning digest is waiting.

 The difference between a productive overnight agent and a stuck one isn't the model.
-It's whether the agent knows your schedule.
+It's whether the agent knows your availability.

 }